Painting in gloss(ary)

 WAG

 A generic, unimaginative term used by the press when making reference to the Wives And Girlfriends of anyone with "Celebrity" status.
 A Celebrity in this instance is anybody who is related to anyone who has appeared on television for any amount of time in any capacity.
-Being a contestant on Big Brother or in an advert is enough.
-Note that Whiny Affected Gritbin is the correct definition when referring to Charlotte Church.
+Being in an advert or the first contestant voted off Big Brother is enough.
+Note that Where's Ashley Gone is the correct definition when referring to Cheryl Cole.

 WWF